 Avoid implicit references to global values from within functions to make code clearer.
 In order to update globals within a function or class, place the global statement at the beginning of the function definition and list the variables so it is clearer to the reader which variables are local and which are global (for example, global a, b, c).

-E.24 Initialization of Variables [LAV]
+6.22 Initialization of Variables [LAV]

-E.24.1 Applicability of language
+6.22.1 Applicability of language

 Python does not check to see if a statement references an uninitialized variable until runtime.
 This is by design in order to support dynamic typing which in turn means there is no ability to declare a variable.
 Python therefore has no way to know if a variable is referenced before or after an assignment.
 For example: